What is domestic abuse?

 If you are a victim of domestic abuse there are a number of resources available to support you.

-An app & website for anyone experiencing domestic abuse or who is worried about someone.
+An app for anyone experiencing domestic abuse or who is worried about someone.
 It's focused on how to spot signs of domestic abuse, how to support someone & ways to find help.
 Access to a UK-wide directory of specialist domestic abuse support services with contacts & nationwide helplines.

 How to access a Safe Space